ademers/craft-pendinguser/README.md

 In the Craft Control Panel, go to **Settings** -> **Plugins** -> **Pending User**.

 #### Allowed Domains
-If you want users with emails containing specific domain names to be automatically approved, enter those domain names with each one on a separate line.
+If you want to automatically activate user accounts with emails containing certain domain names, enter them in this field separated by commas.
 Optional.

 #### Registration Email